 - Hypothesis testing, collaboratively plan investigations, accurately measure and record data, other ways of knowing and local knowledge, keys and scale models, connections between own data and secondary sources, identify relationships and draw conclusions, assess adequacy of controls and data quality, awareness of assumptions and bias, healthy scepticism, using scientific language and representations, variety of perspectives and experiences of place (grade 7)

-In each activity and lesson plan on this website, I have not indicated which competencies are covered, as many competencies are included in every hands-on activity.
+For the activities and lesson plans on this website, it would be overwhelming to link to the curricular competencies they each cover, as every hands on activity naturally incorporates many competencies.
 The teacher can incorporate the competencies through how the results are recorded and analysed, and through discussion during the activity.